-A copy of the following notice should be provided to all holders of existing mortgages, easements or recorded leaseholds within the area of any proposed restrictive covenant.
+A copy of the following notice should be provided to all holders of existing mortgages, easements or recorded leaseholds within the area of any contaminated site for which conditional closure is proposed (whether using an RC or alternative approved ICs).
 The Department should be provided with complete copies of the notices that have been made, together with proof of delivery of the notice to each interest holder.
 Notice should be made in accordance with the terms for notice set forth in the recorded instrument, provided, however, if proof of delivery is not required therein, then also by certified mail, return receipt requested, signed acknowledgement of receipt obtained by a courier or delivery service, or other commercially recognized method.

 <ON LETTERHEAD OF THE PRSR, if applicable>